triplea-game/triplea/infrastructure/docs/running-ansible-deployments.md

 - To run deployment manually:

 Assuming a vault password file named 'vault_password' is created in the same folder and contains the ansible vault password, run:

 ```bash
 ./run_deployment [version_to_install] [ansible_args]
 ```

-examples

 ### Typical Deployment Command